vntero/vntero/README.md

 - 👋 Hi, I’m Hugo
-- 👀 Interested in all things Web
+- 💡 Interested in all things Web
-- 🌱 Currently learning Javascript and peaking at Haskell
+- 💎 Currently learning JavaScript and peaking at Haskell
 - 🌍 Looking to collaborate on functional, beautiful projects
 - 📫 Feel free to poke me colab@vntero.com